-Salvador Zamora III and Ma.
-Cristina Z. Borra are children of Salvador Zamora II.
+Ma.
+Cristina Z. Borra is the daughter of Salvador Zamora II.

 Other than this, there are no other family relationships known to the Company.

 D. Involvement of Directors and Officers in Certain Legal Proceedings

 During the past five (5) years and until the date of distribution of this Information Statement, the members of the Board of Directors and the Executive Officers: